Thank you for signing up!

 Yes.
 Under its contract, INA can only do work for any of the agencies and offices of the State as well as county and local government.
 INA also works for associations such as the Arkansas Bar Association, Municipal League and Association of Counties.

 No. INA only charges for access to information that is currently available from the state or one of its agencies for a fee.
 In some cases, online access is less expensive than in person or manual transactions.
 For example, Motor Vehicle Records and Criminal Background Check information are available to only those people that legally have the right to access that information.
-In the case of Motor Vehicle Records, an insurance agent can request a copy of an applicant’s driving record in person, which requires that they come to a state office during office hours, park, stand in line and pay $7, or they can go online 24/7 and access the same record for $8.50.
-In the case of Criminal Background Checks, a person can go the State Police office and pay $25 for a copy of a criminal history or they can go online and get the same information for $22.
 INA provides monthly billing services for these transactions for the agency and users of the information, or provides instant payment processing services via a credit card.

-Less than 5% of all online services with statutory fees fund the 648+ online services and the entire portal of information and operations.
-Professional license searches, licensed day care providers, school information report cards, state jobs system, bill watch, corporation search, unclaimed property search, and many online forms are among the information that is available at no cost.
+Less than five percent of all online services with statutory fees fund the 648+ online services and the entire portal of information and operations.
+Professional license searches, licensed day care providers, school information report cards, state jobs system, corporation search, unclaimed property search, and many online forms are among the information that is available at no cost.
 As you can see, a majority of the information made available electronically by INA and our agency partners is free.

 INA charges for information that is currently only available from the agency with a statutory charge.
 INA’s “portal transaction fees” may be added to these transactions or the agency may assume the portal fee in lieu of savings realized by electronic transactions.
 INA develops, hosts, and maintains these online applications at no charge to the agency requesting it.
 Included in these systems is the ability to take credit card payments or originate electronic funds transfer (EFT or eCheck) using the Arkansas GovPay portal payment engine.
 All financial and administrative overhead charges associated with processing payments are incurred by INA as the Merchant.

-INA does charge $85 per hour for web site graphic design and maintenance of web sites.
+INA does charge an hourly rate for graphic design and maintenance of websites.
 Agencies receive a Statement of Work/Interagency Service Level Agreement (SOW/SLA) with a quote for services before the start of a site.
-INA provides free web site hosting to all State and Local government agencies saving agencies the need to pay monthly hosting expenses.
-Hosting is provided whether or not INA provides website development for the agency.

 INA also provides marketing services at no charge for the Arkansas.gov portal and the online services developed.
-Media releases, graphic design, brochures, agency direct mail, newsletter articles and even tradeshow attendance and speaking engagements are all important to increasing the usage of the portal and its services.
-Since the portal is funded through the use of online services, INA maintains a vested interest in driving people to Arkansas.gov, creating a true partnership rather than a traditional vendor relationship.
+Media releases, graphic design, brochures, agency direct mail, social media buzz and even tradeshow attendance and speaking engagements are all important to increasing the usage of the portal and its services.
+Because the portal is funded through the use of online services, INA maintains a vested interest in driving people to Arkansas.gov, creating a true partnership rather than a traditional vendor relationship.